 The summer palace floated in the middle of a lake, directly across from our hotel, while a group of locals organized camel rides just down the street.
 We will never forget the conversation with our guide about the custom of arranged marriages and the sweet, shy smile on his face as he talked about his wife and their happily arranged marriage.

 It was fate that by the time we reached our final destination, Mumbai, or Bombay as the locals still call it, we were not too interested in the archaeologically significant Elephanta Caves and decided to re-arrange our plans.
 With the characteristic charm, flexibility and desire to show us the best of his city, our guide eagerly embarked on helping us accomplish the impossibly long list of things we wanted to experience in Mumbai.

 The highlight was our visit to Dharavi, the largest slum, which is home to about one million people.

 It was an experience that pulled on every sense and emotion, leaving us hopeful and uplifted by the human spirit and an important lesson that kindness, humanity and love thrive under the most unbelievable and improbable conditions.

 India is a symphony of noise, dust, spices, delicious flavors, pungent colors, smiles, chaotic traffic and people, endless faces, expressions, hopes and dreams.
 In the places of worship that were so different than our own, we found spirituality and serenity.
 In the curious and inquisitive looks of the Indian children we found friendliness and acceptance despite our differences.
 We came back to Los Angeles, somehow changed, energized, more aware, more grateful and forever linked to India.

 We never planned for this to happen, but we fell in love with India.

+A holiday in India is a rich sensory experience.
 Get in touch with us to plan your own enchanting holiday in India.